 By Charlotte Iggulden

-This is an overview and breakdown of the cost involved in building a Porsche 356 Speedster replica.
+This is an overview and breakdown of the cost involved in building a Speedster replica.

-Charmingly nicknamed the ‘Bathtub Sports Car,’ the Porsche 356 was priced at $2,995.
+Charmingly nicknamed the ‘Bathtub Sports Car,’ the Speedster was priced at $2,995.
 It proved popular, especially in Southern California.
 1,233 speedsters were sold in the US during the 1954-1955 model year.
-A few months after its introduction, James Dean traded in his MG for a white 1955 Porsche 356 Super Speedster convertible; the car gained second place at Dean’s racing debut at the CSCC Palm Springs Road Race in California.
+A few months after its introduction, James Dean traded in his MG for a white 1955 Super Speedster convertible; the car gained second place at Dean’s racing debut at the CSCC Palm Springs Road Race in California.

-Further generations followed; the 1957 356 A 1500 GS Carrera GT Speedster variant was the fastest production Porsche at the time, reaching 200 km/h.
+Further generations followed; the 1957 356 A 1500 GS Carrera GT Speedster variant was the fastest production by the brand at the time, reaching 200 km/h.

-You can find a Porsche 356 kit car and replica cars for sale across the UK, Europe, the Americas, Canada, and Australia.
+You can find Speedster kit cara and replica cars for sale across the UK, Europe, the Americas, Canada, and Australia.

 Some UK car companies import new and used replicas from across the world.
 However, as many countries do not conduct technical safety checks, they may be unsafe, illegally registered and imported, jeopardising their future resale.